 in Syria against the rule of President Bashar al-Assad have been going on

-.
+for five months.
 Reports say at least 1,600 people have been killed by

 government forces.
 The demonstrations are a combination of calls for economic